Four Lessons on Instructions that Denials Carry02 Aug 2021

 The decision as to how to address problems in immigration cases often requires careful analysis in light of the overall situation, and the availability of alternatives.
 If an appeal or a motion to reopen or reconsider is appropriate, there are tight timeframes involved.
 The course of action to overcome an unfavorable government decision is not always limited to what is indicated on the decision as a legal right of the petitioner or applicant.
 In fact, the options set forth by the government may not be viable, if the case was clearly deficient in some respect, and the government was correct in issuing a denial.
 Thus, it is always advisable when faced with a denial, to consult a knowledgeable and experienced attorney to establish the best possible courses of action as soon as the decision is issued.
 Attorneys at the Murthy Law Firm are available for consultation in such matters.

-Originally posted 01.Jul.2011, this NewsBrief has been updated for MurthyDotCom readers.
+Originally posted 01.Jul.2011, this NewsBrief remains relevant and has been updated for MurthyDotCom readers.